beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 As far as I can tell, lock-free atomic variables are one of the few ways you get portably get information out of a signal handler.

-The spec is a bit vague about the memory order when it comes to acquiring or releasing atomic variables in the signal handler.
+The spec is a bit vague, in my read, about the memory order when it comes to acquiring or releasing atomic variables in the signal handler.
 C++ says, and it makes sense, that such accesses are unsequenced with respect to the rest of the program^[C++ elaborates that if the signal is the result of a call to `raise()`, it is sequenced _after_ the `raise()`.].
 The signal can be raised, after all, at any time.
-So likely C's behavior is similar.
+So I'm assuming C's behavior is similar.

 ## Atomic Flags {#atomic-flags}